2018 IBL WORKSHOP General INFORMATION

 Participants will learn new skills from experienced IBL instructors, reflect on current teaching practices, and prepare to teach their own IBL math course during the next academic year.
 The IBL workshop is a residential workshop.
 Getting away from your daily routine, working with like-minded colleagues and focusing on your teaching is a great way to make your first or next step in IBL teaching!

-Registration is now open.
-Please see the individual workshop registration forms by using the links found below.
+Registration opens in early November.
+Please see the individual workshop registration forms by using the links at the bottom of the page.

 WHAT SHOULD I EXPECT FROM THE WORKSHOP?